JaberQezelbash/JaberQezelbash.github.io/_pages/other.md

   <li style="margin-bottom: 0.9em;">
     <em>Like a Wave We Break (Jane Marie Chen, 2025)</em><br>
-    It is a memoir by Jane Marie Chen, the co-founder of a famous company, detailing her journey from burnout and a loss of identity after her company's failure to a global quest for healing, confronting childhood trauma, and finding self-worth. *Like a Wave We Break* is well written; its narrative feels deeply intimate and honest, drawing you in with raw emotion while offering a powerful sense of hope and resilience.
+    It is a memoir by Jane Marie Chen, the co-founder of a famous company, detailing her journey from burnout and a loss of identity after her company's failure to a quest for healing, confronting childhood trauma, and finding self-worth.
+The book is well written; its narrative feels deeply intimate and honest.
   </li>

   <li style="margin-bottom: 0.9em;">